A Bayesian Mixture Modelling of Stop Signal Reaction Time Distributions: Introduction

-Although the first method theoretically gives the entire non-parametric distribution of SSRT, in practice it cannot be implemented for empirical data as it requires an unrealistically high number of trials for accurate estimations; and, in the case of such estimations for the case of simulated data it has underestimated the mean of SSRT and overestimated the variance of SSRT \cite{I4, I22}.
-These observations lead researchers to propose the second method of estimation of SSRT in the Bayesian context under given parametric distributional assumptions for the involved GORT, SRRT and SSRT in the SST data, \cite{I20}.
+Although the first method theoretically gives the entire non-parametric distribution of SSRT, it cannot be implemented for empirical data in practice.
+It requires an unrealistically high number of trials for accurate estimations.
+In the case of such estimations for simulated data, it has underestimated the mean of SSRT and overestimated the variance of SSRT \cite{I4, I22}.
+These observations lead researchers to propose the second method of estimation of SSRT in the Bayesian context under given parametric distributional assumptions for the involved GORT, SRRT, and SSRT in the SST data, \cite{I20}.
 The Bayesian Parametric Approach (BPA) presents a novel parametric approach to estimate the entire distribution of SSRT, which applies to real data with a low trial number \cite{I21}.
-Depending on the individual or hierarchical data, the BPA estimates parameters of the SSRT distribution separately for each participant (called individual BPA or IBPA), or estimates the parameters of SSRT for each participant with information from the entire population, as well as parameters of SSRT for the entire population(called hierarchical BPA or HBPA) \cite{I23,I24}.
-The BPA is based on the idea of censoring, in which the censored observation on the right side of the censoring point $(T_{d}+SSRT)$ in the signal inhibit stop trials are omitted, but their number is known.
-It also assumes the fundamental assumption of the independent horse race model, that is, the GORT and SSRT are independent distributions \cite{I21}.
+Depending on the individual or hierarchical data, the BPA estimates parameters of the SSRT distribution distinctively.
+The estimation is done separately for each participant (called individual BPA or IBPA) or is done successively for each participant and, then the entire population(called hierarchical BPA or HBPA) \cite{I23,I24}.
+The BPA is based on the idea of censoring.
+Here, the censored observation on the right side of the censoring point $(T_{d}+SSRT)$ in the signal inhibit stop trials are omitted, but their number is known.
+It also assumes the fundamental assumption of the independent horse race model: the GORT and SSRT are independent distributions \cite{I21}.
 Assuming that the distribution of GORT and SSRT follows a parametric form, such as Ex-Gaussian, Ex-Wald, Shifted Wald, Shifted Lognormal or Shifted Weibull with parameter $\theta=(\theta_1,\theta_2,\theta_3),$ the goal of the BPA is to estimate simultaneously the parameters $\theta_{go},\theta_{stop}.$ First, given $G$ go trials with go RT times $t=(t_g )_{g=1}^{G}$, the log likelihood is given by:

 Second, given S stop trials, including R signal respond stop trials with go SRT times $t=(t_r)_{r=1}^{R}$, and $I$ signal inhibit trials with delays $T_d=(t_{d_s})_{s=1}^{S} , (S=R+I),$ the log-likelihood of is given by: